MarufZak/study-logs/understanding-linux-kernel/README.md

 Each IPC semaphore is a set of one or more semaphore values, meaning one IPC semaphore can protect multiple independant data structures.
 Semaphores inside IPC semaphore are called _primitive semaphores._ Maximum number of IPC semaphores is 128 by default, and each can contain 250 primitive semaphores by default.

+System V IPC semaphore provides fail-safe mechanism for situations where process dies without undoing operation, therefore making other processes waiting for the same resource wait infinitely.
+For System V IPC semaphores, if process dies, all its IPC semaphores can revert to state in which process hasn’t issued a semaphore.
+Process should mark operations as undoable , for example with _SEM_UNDO_ flag for `semop` operation.
+Kernel keeps track of state to make undo operation.

+Each IPC semaphore has `sem_base` field, which is an array of structures representing state of each primitive semaphore.
+Structure contains of `semval`, value of semaphore’s counter, and `sempid` , PID of last process that accessed the semaphore.

+Kernel also keeps track of all pending requests to identify procceses waiting for the one or more primitive semaphores in the array. it’s implemented as doubly linked list of `sem_queue` data structure.

 ## FAQ

 - Is Linux kernel a process?